Curious about our name?

 The trio mentors young musicians and chamber music groups at the University of the Pacific's Conservatory of Music, where all three members are on faculty.
 In addition, Trio 180 frequently performs at elementary and high schools throughout California, presenting varied and interactive programs designed to challenge and engage young students.

-The trio’s current season features appearances throughout California, (San Francisco, Stockton, Livermore, Berkeley) and a showcase performance at Chamber Music America's National Conference in New York in January.
-In past seasons, the trio has toured to Vancouver, Canada and Ajijic, Mexico; presented numerous performances for Composers Inc., in San Francisco and Berkeley; and given concerts at the Crocker Museum (Sacramento); the Mondavi Center (Davis); the Sundays Live series (Los Angeles County Museum); Sundays at 3 (Columbia , MD), and Old First Concerts (San Francisco).
+The trio has been featured at Chamber Music America's National Conference in New York, as well as the Music Teachers' Association of California's Annual Convention.
+It has toured to Vancouver, Canada, and Ajijic, Mexico; presented numerous performances for Composers Inc., in San Francisco and Berkeley; and given concerts at Del Valle Fine Arts (Livermore); the Crocker Art Museum (Sacramento); the Mondavi Center (Davis); the Sundays Live series (Los Angeles County Museum); Sundays at 3 (Columbia , MD), and Old First Concerts (San Francisco).
 Recently, the trio was featured on Music for a Great Space's Women in Music Series in Greensboro, NC.
 The trio completed its first CD of works by Dvorak, Suk, and Schumann in 2015.
+During the pandemic, the trio gave several online performances: Gabriela Lena Frank's Four Folk Songs for Piano Trio, presenting the work live with the composer; and Rebecca Clarke's Piano Trio, with musicologist Dr. Sarah Waltz.